Neuromarketing Fundamentals Exam

-To get the Neuromarketing Fundamentals Certification, participants need to pass an exam that proves they understand the fundamentals of neuromarketing.
+To get the Neuromarketing Fundamentals Certification, participants need to pass the exam that proves they understand the fundamentals of neuromarketing.

 - Candidates should be able to give an overview of the field, the most common technologies

-- Candidates have knowledge about the background on the brain and physiological systems necessary for understanding how they work in the context of decision making
+- Candidates have knowledge about the background of the brain and physiological systems necessary for understanding how they work in the context of decision making

 - Candidates understand the mechanisms that govern our perception and experience

-The candidate of the Neuromarketing Fundamentals exam can ...
+The candidate for the Neuromarketing Fundamentals exam can ...

 1. Basic concepts in the field of neuromarketing